yuvaraj-07/Helix/README.md

            pip install -r requirements.txt.

       3. To run this project, Open command prompt type

-      4. cd Psedo

-      5. Type python manage.py migrate and then python manage.py runserver
+      4. Type python manage.py migrate and then python manage.py runserver

-      6. You Can See The Website Live in  http://127.0.0.1:8000/
+      5. You Can See The Website Live in  http://127.0.0.1:8000/

-      7. Create a new account at the sign up page and avail the services.
+      6. Create a new account at the sign up page and avail the services.

 # Motivation for the project: